This article, originally part of our Delta courses looks at teaching beginner and elementary learners (CEFR A1 /A2 levels) and asks:a)

 there is to learn.
 After the first few lessons, they may feel they learn/are

-language that has been covered.
+able to retain very little of the language that has been covered.
 For learners from

 Romance languages, introducing as many cognates as possible can help retention